 IHL is a body of law that regulates the conduct of parties to an armed conflict.
 It is sometimes referred to as 'the law of war' or 'the international law of armed conflict'.
-IHL aims to make war more humane, and its rules and restrictions embody the international ideal that military victory should not be achieved at any cost.
+IHL aims to make war more humane, and its rules and restrictions embody the international ideal that military victory should not to be achieved at any cost.
 IHL applies to all parties to a conflict, including both States and non-State armed groups.
+A number of non-State armed groups have also pledged to respect IHL through other, non-legally binding, means, including on protecting children in armed conflict and on prohibiting sexual violence and gender discrimination.
 IHL is now largely codified in the following international treaties: